ezzing/3DLayout-documentation/4-Customization.md

         ]
     }

-To customize this buttoms you  can comment out the lines of the button you want to hide or extend the list by adding new objects with the same structure
+To customize this buttons you can comment out the lines of the button you want to hide or extend the list by adding new objects with the same structure.

     {
         click: a string with the event name you want to trigger,